Tynemouth Volunteer Artillery: Tynemouth Heavy Brigade

-In 1926 it was decided that the coast defences of the UK would be manned by the TA alone.
+In 1926, it was decided that the coast defences of the UK would be manned by the TA alone.

 64th (Northumbrian) Anti-Aircraft Brigade

 On 1 October 1932, 152 Heavy Battery at Seaton Delaval left to be converted into 152 Medium Battery in 55th (Northumbrian) Medium Brigade.
-Then on 1 April 1934 150 Heavy Battery at North Shields also left to be converted into 150 Medium Battery in 51st (Midland) Medium Brigade.
-However, on 10 December 1936 these two batteries left their new brigades and were converted again into 179 and 180 (Tynemouth) Anti-Aircraft batteries forming a new 64th (Northumbrian) Anti-Aircraft Brigade based at North Shields.
+Then, on 1 April 1934, 150 Heavy Battery at North Shields also left to be converted into 150 Medium Battery in 51st (Midland) Medium Brigade.
+However, on 10 December 1936, these two batteries left their new brigades and were converted again into 179 and 180 (Tynemouth) Anti-Aircraft batteries forming a new 64th (Northumbrian) Anti-Aircraft Brigade based at North Shields.
 This unit could therefore be considered an indirect offshoot of the Tynemouth Volunteer Artillery.
 It saw service in World War II during the Battle of Britain and the Newcastle Blitz, North Africa, Italy, Yugoslavia and the occupation of Germany.

 World War II

 Mobilisation

 The TA was expanded in the years of tension leading up to World War II, and a new 152 Heavy Battery was formed in October 1937.
-In 1938 the TA replaced wits traditional unit designation of 'brigade' with 'regiment', and the unit was redesignated the Tynemouth Heavy Regiment on 1 October.
-On the outbreak of war on 3 September the regiment was responsible for manning one 9.2-inch and four 6-inch guns.
+In 1938, the TA replaced its traditional unit designation of 'brigade' with 'regiment', and the unit was redesignated the Tynemouth Heavy Regiment on 1 October.
+On the outbreak of war, on 3 September, the regiment was responsible for manning one 9.2-inch and four 6-inch guns.

 The invasion threat after the Dunkirk evacuation and Fall of France led to a massive increase in Britain's coast defences.
 In addition to the existing fixed defences, a number of Coast Defence Emergency Batteries were established in May and June 1940, including: